Ready to modernize your meal planning? Making homemade meals has genuinely never been easier with so many conveniences available.

 Need a printer or ink?
 Shop home printers and printer ink on amazon.

 If you're more of an in-person shopper, use the bottom of my meal planner to make your list.
-Otherwise use your grocery store app to create your grocery order.
+Otherwise you can use your grocery store app to create your grocery order.

 If you use Walmart for your groceries, I do have a convenient link to shop Walmart for groceries, located in the recipe card of every recipe on this website.